 Ink Tank was a challenging and rewarding project for me.
 Following each step of the design process allowed me to gain precious insights into the Design Thinking process, and analyse my current skillset to identify areas of improvement.

 I must say, when looking back at the whole project I feel a sense of pride as I realise the amount of work that has gone into the design of Ink Tank.
-Of course, there is always room for improvement and expansion - my instinct is pushing to continue testing and expand the app's features, in particular messaging and favouriting.
+Of course, there is always room for improvement and expansion - my instinct is to push to continue testing and expand the app's features, in particular messaging and favouriting.

 The sense of pride arises also from my awareness of the journey not being perfect.
-My learning curve was scaringly steep in some phases, starting with the initial research.
+My learning curve was scarily steep in some phases, starting with the initial research.
 I had little experience in conducting surveys and found writing the survey and interview questions particularly challenging.
 If I could go back, I would definitely design a different survey, focusing less on numerical data that had little relevance in the overall project (e.g. How many tattoos do you have?).
 In-person interviews (both in the initial and user testing phase) had a reassuring human component and allowed me to fix my script mistakes by engaging in a conversation with the participants.
-Nonetheless, I think these were all precious lessons that can only be learnt in the field, and I am happy I got to encounter them.
+Nonetheless, I think these were all precious lessons that can only be learnt in the field, and I am happy I encountered them.